ReferenZ18/Midterm-Lab-Task-1-Data-Cleaning-and-Preparation-using-Excel/README.md

-# Midterm Lab Task 1 - Data Cleaning and Preparation using Excel
+# Midterm Lab Task 1:  Data Cleaning and Preparation using Excel
-In this activity, we cleaned an excel sheet full of errors and redundancy using different excel features.

 ## Step 1 - Data Cleaning
 - Download the raw file and open it.